Adamson pushes Lourdes to dramatic Section 1AA championship win

 It had gotten to the point where it was difficult to imagine someone getting the best of the Lourdes girls basketball team.

-Well, the imaging almost stopped on Thursday night.
+Well, the imagining almost stopped on Thursday night.
 Lake City gave the No. 2- seeded Eagles everything that they wanted, including owning a 12-point lead 6 minutes into the second half.

 But Lourdes star point guard CJ Adamson wouldn't let the Eagles lose.
 The senior had 16 points from the 10-minute mark on and carried the Eagles to a drama-drenched 62-57 win at Mayo Civic Arena in the Section 1AA championship game.